jamesec/jamesec.github.io/o/focusing_tips_ann.md

 ## 0901+
 ### 0931 to 0940
+- Focusing Tip #938 - "What if my client never stops talking?"
 - Focusing Tip #937 - "Can I just thank my parts and move on?"
 - Focusing Tip #936 - If a part is angry at you for saying Hello
 - Focusing Tip #935 - "How do I help someone stay with a felt sense?"